ahadik/bluemix-code-fix/README.md

 ###Loading Modifications
 Once you've made modifications in the `src/` files, you must make sure they have been compiled into `public/`.
 Once again, this is handled with Gulp.
 So long as Gulp is running in a shell, any changes you make will be compiled.
 Check your terminal often to see that your changes are being compiled without error.

 You can "Load an Unpacked Extension" in Chrome from the Preferences > Extensions tab.
 At the top of the page, select "Load unpacked extensions".
-Select the `code_fix/` directory to load.
+Select the root directory of the respository to load.
 This will create a new Extension in your Chrome extension list.
 If you make further modifications after you've loaded the extension once, take care to select "Reload (⌘R)" from the Extensions tab.
 This reloads changes from the `public/` directory.